History of Sydney: Cultural development

 Australia's first rugby union club, the Sydney University Football Club, was founded in Sydney in the year 1863.
 The New South Wales Rugby Union (or then, The Southern RU – SRU) was established in 1874, and the tradition of an annual club competition began in Sydney that year.
 Initially widely popular, the code would later assume secondary popularity in Sydney, when in 1907, the New South Wales Rugby League was established and would grow to be the favourite football code of the city.
 In 1878 the inaugural first class cricket match at the Sydney Cricket Ground was played between New South Wales and Victoria.
 The Athletic Association of the Great Public Schools of New South Wales (A.A.G.P.S) was established in Sydney 1892 and interschool rugby and athletics competitions began that year, followed by cricket and rowing the following year.

 The Sydney International Exhibition of 1879 showcased the colonial capital to the world.
 Some exhibits from this event were kept to constitute the original collection of the new Technological, Industrial and Sanitary Museum of New South Wales (today's Powerhouse Museum).

 Many grand public buildings were built during the 19th century.
 The Romanesque landmark Queen Victoria Building (QVB), designed by George McRae, was completed in 1898 on the site of the old Sydney markets.
 Built as a monument to the popular and long reigning monarch, Queen Victoria, construction took place while the city was in severe recession and construction of the ornate structure helped employ out of work stonemasons, plasterers, and stained window artists.
 Restored in the late 20th century, the building remains a boutique shopping and dining hall.
 Sydney's preservation of heritage buildings, particularly Victorian terrace houses, has drawn comparisons to "parts of London, particularly given the predominance of the London terrace".

 Sydney Harbour from Milsons Point by Tom Roberts, 1897.
 Artists' camps flourished around Sydney Harbour in the 1880s and 1890s.

+Sydney's first newspaper was the Sydney Gazette established, edited and distributed by George Howe.
+It appeared irregularly between 1803 and 1842, but nonetheless provides a valuable source on the early development of the colony based at Sydney.
+The Sydney Morning Herald joined the Sydney Gazette as a daily publication in 1831; it continues to be published to this day.